-$[10, 554, 101, -8756, \ldots, 66170]$ 5 Generative AI Generative AI You also heard the term "generative AI".
-Well, that is the wider term for AI that is able to be creative in the sense that it can create things that didn't exist before.
+5 Generative AI You also heard the term "generative Al".
+Well, that is the wider term for Al that is able to be creative in the sense that it can create things that didn't exist before.
 Well-known examples are structural design elements, images, and text (the LLMs).
 An AI that generates pictures will be constructed and trained differently than an AI that provides conversations, but the basic principles are the same.

-6 Add Some Magic The magic of generative AI If you believe now that AI does slavishly what it is taught to do, then read on.
+6 Add Some Magic If you believe now that AI does slavishly what it is taught to do, then read on.
 6.1 Emergent Abilities LLMs might acquire the ability to do something that they are not trained for.
 Given a critical level of complexity, they just can do it.
 For example, LLMs seem to be able to speak Hinglish (combined English and Hindi), without being trained for it.
-Other emergent abilities are passing college-level exams, do multi-step arithmetic, identify the intended meaning of a word out of the context, etc. Emergent Abilities Already now -in the infancy of AI- we have models that display "emergent abilities": they can do things that they weren't really taught to do.
-Imagine what AI can do in 100 years from now.
-6.2 Hallucinations Hallicunating generative AI Sometimes the LLM will confidentially assert something that does not follow from the data.
+Other emergent abilities are passing college-level exams, do multi-step arithmetic, identify the intended meaning of a word out of the context, etc. Note: Emergent Abilities Already now, in the infancy of AI, we have models that display "emergent abilities": they can do things that they weren't really taught to do.
+6.2 Hallucinations Sometimes the LLM will confidentially assert something that does not follow from the data.
 For example without fine tuning, most LLMs will answer "no" to the question "Can I teach an old dog new tricks."
-This is because of the popular expression "One cannot teach an old dog new tricks?" hallucinations LLMs can "hallucinate": they can make mistakes or show bias even when the data does not really have that mistake or bias.
+This is because of the popular expression "One cannot teach an old dog new tricks?"
+Note: hallucinations LLMs can "hallucinate": they can make mistakes or show bias even when the data does not really have that mistake or bias.
 Those mistakes appear without warning!

-7 Conclusions Conclusions - Large language models and generative AI use association (similar to a linear regression).
-There is no magic, nor conceptual understanding. - Just as a linear regression, the LLM might miss-understand smaller groups and perpetuate bias (over-fitting). - LLMs can gain abilities that we didn't directly teach them and they can hallucinate. - Do use such LLMs, but always remain in the driving seat!
-Don't let your guard down. - The rise of AI creates important ethical and societal issues. - AI is a transformative technology and it will change our lives. - AI is in it infancy.
+7 Conclusions - Al is in its infancy, and already now the results are amazing.
+It is the future and will be transformative. - The abilities of large language models and generative AI are based on association, just as in a linear regression.
+There is no magic, nor conceptual understanding.
+They pretend, and they are good at it. - Just as a linear regression, the LLM might miss-understand smaller groups.
+However, the problem of over-fitting is almost to be expected (assuming that specific patterns from the data apply to the wider groups) - LLMs can gain abilities that we didn't directly teach them and they can hallucinate. - Use such models (it is the future), but always remain in the driving seat!
+Don't let your guard down. - The rise of AI creates massive ethical and societal issues: more about that in next editions.